The readiness case

 One round delay = 6 to 12 months of runway

 Not regulator-published, but the most common failure mode we see.
 Health system procurement and investor technical diligence both ask the same question: can your FHIR endpoint pass a real audit?
-A failed pilot or a flagged data room kills the round or kills the deal.
+Walking in with a clean readiness report is often what keeps a round or a deal on track.

-Source: practitioner observation across digital health Series A and B engagements.
+Source: practitioner observation across digital health Series A and B work.
 No regulator citation.

 State privacy